On December 28, 2023

-Locals and guests alike are delighted each year to see the twinkling holiday lights in Pigeon Forge, that literally set the town aglow.
-If you haven’t yet made it to see the spectacular lights of Smoky Mountain Winterfest, you still have time.
+Each year, locals and guests alike are delighted to see the twinkling holiday lights in Pigeon Forge, that literally set the town aglow.
+If you haven’t yet made it to see the spectacular lights of Pigeon Forge Winterfest, now is the time.
 Here are a few of the holiday lights in Pigeon Forge you won’t want to miss out on!

 Travel through the bridges of Pigeon Forge, located on Jake Thomas Road and East Wears Valley Road.
 Twinkling icicles “drip” from the top of the bridges, which are surrounded by towering 35-foot-tall trees.